Botox vs Dysprt vs Xeomin.

 Throwing all of the FDA-approved players into the mix today, let’s look at the three neurotoxins available in the US today, and explore their similarities and differences.

-When you amass several studies that have been done all over the world, you have enough data for a “meta analysis”.
+When you amass several studies that have been done all over the world, you have enough data for a “meta-analysis”.
 This is a “study of studies”, and is much more powerful than a single study.
 Instead of having just 50 patients to analyze in one study (for example), you do a study 50 studies that were done of 50 patients each, giving you data from 2,500 patients.
-Three meta analyses about the three injectable neuromodulators currently available, Botox, Dysport, and Xeomin, have been done in recent years, and they are all well designed and systematic in their approach to review the question.
-Furthermore, they are very open to the limitations of each study they included in their meta analysis.
+Three meta-analyses about the three injectable neuromodulators currently available, Botox, Dysport, and Xeomin, have been done in recent years, and they are all well designed and systematic in their approach to reviewing the question.
+Furthermore, they are very open to the limitations of each study they included in their meta-analysis.